propublica/timeline-setter/doc/doc.markdown

 ## Styling your timeline

 TimelineSetter timelines are fully styleable.
-The default ProPublica "theme" stylesheet is packaged alongside each generated asset bundle, and is available in `stylesheets/timeline-setter.css`.
+The default "ProPublica theme" stylesheet is packaged alongside each generated asset bundle, and is available in `stylesheets/timeline-setter.css`.
 This is, of course, completely overrideable.
 Here's a guide to do that.

 ### Overview and styling the container and top matter

 All TimelineSetter CSS is scoped within `TS`.
 The container is `#timeline_setter` and every selector has a `TS` prefix.
 Upon first glance, it may not seem like there is much markup at all.
 We make extensive use of JavaScript (ERB-style) templating via [Underscore.js](http://documentcloud.github.com/underscore/#template) and templates for each part of the timeline reside in the DOM.
 The controls (zoom in/out, previous/next buttons) are available within `#TS-top_matter_container .TS-controls`.

 Series checkboxes are injected into `.TS-series_nav_container` and templated via `script#TS-notch_tmpl`.
 Currently, series colors are hard coded in the JavaScript.
-We support a maximum of nine series colors (assigned in this order: #065718, #EDC047, #91ADD1, #929E5E, #9E5E23, #C44846, #065718, #EDD4A5, #CECECE, check `CardContainer.colors` in timeline-setter.js to override).
+We support a maximum of nine series colors (assigned in this order: ``#065718, #EDC047, #91ADD1, #929E5E, #9E5E23, #C44846, #065718, #EDD4A5, #CECECE``, check `CardContainer.colors` in timeline-setter.js to override).
 Technically you can create an unlimited number of series, but they will eventually fall back to the default notch color.

 ### Styling the bar, notches and cards